GENERAL CONDITIONS OF SALE IN CONNECTION WITH

 18.1.
 The Seller reserves the right to modify these terms without notice.

 19.1.
 The artist creates a stated number originals from each work of art.
 Between one and ten.
-These are termed originals - a term borrowed from painting and sculpture where less than 12 copies are referred to as 'originals' rather than editions.
-This is a unique world issue of originals.
+These are termed originals - a term borrowed from painting and sculpture where less than 12 copies are referred to as 'originals', rather than editions.
 Individual pieces can vary, inter alia, in size, print type and even in some instances, pictures details.
 They are not necessarily identical images, although they may in some instances be so.
 Sizes quoted are nominal and refer to the paper size used.
 Originals are normally smaller after printing and trimming.

 21.1.
 The agreement shall be governed by and construed in accordance with English Law and the Courts of England shall have jurisdiction to hear all disputes arising in connection with the agreement.